 Doctors do not know exactly what causes cluster headaches.
 They seem to be related to the body's sudden release of histamine (chemical in the body released during an allergic response) or serotonin (chemical made by nerve cells).
 A problem in a small area at the base of the brain called the hypothalamus may be involved.

 More men than women are affected.
-The headaches can occur at any age, but are most common in adolescence and middle age.
+The headaches can occur at any age, but are most common in the 20s through middle age.
 They tend to run in families.

 Cluster headaches may be triggered by: